Academic Planning and Progress

 Identifying the Advisor and Scheduling Appointments

 Academic advisors are professional staff and faculty members who assist students with course selection, scheduling, degree requirements, administrative requirements, the interpretation of rules and regulations, and the utilization of campus resources.
 Academic advising is available to all UIC students.
 Academic advising at UIC is decentralized, which means that it occurs in the major college or department.
-Students can learn more about academic advising at UIC by visiting the Undergraduate Advising Resource Center website http://advising.uic.edu.
+Students can learn more about academic advising at UIC by visiting the Office for Advising Development's website.

 - Schedule appointments well in advance of registration.